We believe in the power of place.

 Teton Science Schools is an organization founded in 1967 in northwest Wyoming and eastern Idaho that integrates classroom-based, field-based, and teacher professional development in six unique programs.
 The schools are deeply rooted in place as a means to increase student/teacher engagement, student learning outcomes, and community impact.
 Our organization has educated, trained and inspired thousands of children, youth and adults, bringing them together through place-based education on one of our four campuses or in schools/districts nationwide.

-Tina Forino - Curriculum Design Team - Place Network Online: For last eight years, Tina has taught high school science at a school in New York.
-Prior to her move she was employed by Teton Science Schools coordinating K-12 outreach programs to Wyoming public schools, designing professional development programs for the Teacher Learning Center, and teaching all subjects at the elementary school level at Journeys School in Jackson, Wyoming.
+Tina Forino - Curriculum Design Team - Place Network Online: For the last eight years, Tina has taught high school science in New York Public Schools.
+Prior to her move she was employed by Teton Science Schools: coordinating K-12 outreach programs to Wyoming public schools; designing professional development programs for the Teacher Learning Center; earning a Masters in Education; and teaching at the elementary level at Journeys School in Jackson, Wyoming.
+She enjoys designing adventures for her three small children, getting outdoors, running, yoga, and working on this dynamic program.